-Click 'Tasks' > 'Containment Tasks' > 'Run Virtual Desktop'
+• Click 'Tasks' > 'Containment Tasks' > 'Run Virtual Desktop'

-The virtual desktop opens at the session selection screen.
+The virtual desktop opens:

 - Click the 'Start Virtual Desktop Session' button - Click 'Accept' at the disclaimer screen to open the virtual desktop.

 Note: This screen is only relevant for customers who white-label the interface.
 It can be safely ignored by most customers and end-users.